ustaxcourt/ef-cms/.github/ISSUE_TEMPLATE/ustc-story-template.md

 ## Definition of Done (Updated 2-23-21)
 **Product Owner**
- - [ ]  Acceptance criteria have been met and validated on the Flexion Prod env
+ - [ ]  Acceptance criteria have been met and validated on the Flexion mig env

 **UX**
  - [ ] Business test scenarios to meet all acceptance criteria have been written